 However, dedicated CPUs and GPUs are better in almost any other situation.
 It’s ultimately too hard for a single-die combo to compete against the separate CPU and GPU.

-To put it plainly, the APU is skilled in many areas but not exceptional in any, while the CPU and GPU are exact opposites.
+To put it simply, the APU is proficient in many areas but not exceptional in any, while the CPU and GPU are exact opposites.